 Fold the bottom third of the dough so it covers the raisins you just added.
 Then flip the dough over (see photos above).
 Add the rest of the raisins to the trough part of the dough (see photo above).
 Fold the top part of the dough over the raisins.
 If this seems confusing, be sure to look at the photo tutorial above!

 Preheat oven to 350 F. Transfer to lined baking sheet.
-Bake for about 1 hour or until top is golden brown.
+Bake for 1-1/2 hours or until top is golden brown.

 Brush melted butter over the top of the Stollen.
 Sift half of the powdered sugar over the top.
 Then brush the rest of the melted butter over the top (over the first layer of butter and sugar).
 Sift another 1/4 cup of powdered sugar over the top.
 Let the Stollen cool before serving.